-These tubers are from another lotus tub in my bee garden area.
+These tubers are from another lotus tub in my bee garden area – Mrs Perry D Slocum.
 It is a larger type of plant and you can easily see the “growing tips”.

 Once the root mass has been dumped out of the tub, I proceed with caution to harvest the larger tubers too without breaking off growing tips.

 The growing tip is the beginning of a new lotus plant.
 If you break it off, the tuber will not grow another!
 You must be VERY careful.

-After refilling my plant container with about 6″ of fresh soil (red mud – in my area), I gently place 2 lotus tubers in the center of the pot.
+Gently place 2 lotus tubers in the center of the pot.
 Why 2?
 In case, I break the tips off one without realizing it.
 This is an important point – weighing down the tuber.

-I do not bury the tubers but I do want them to stay in contact with the soil.
+Do not bury the tubers, lay them on the soil.
+You want them to stay in contact with the soil.
+But guess what?
 Tubers float!

-Therefore, I gently weigh down the tubers with a rock to keep them in contact with the soil.
+Therefore, gently weigh down the tubers with a rock to keep them in contact with the soil.
 Take care to leave the growing tips exposed.

-The original container is carefully lowered into the small water feature.
+Then, the original tub container is carefully lowered into the small water feature.
 Water is added until the pond is deep enough to cover the container, tubers and growing tips.

 I could completely fill the small pond if I wished but I will leave it for the rain to complete my work.
 Now we have to wait for warm weather.
 Nothing will happen right away.